warunatrivet/uwazi_test/Import-CSV.md

 ### Related issues:

-* A feature under development is export of structure and export of all data.
+* A feature is under development to export the structure as well as export all the data.
 * Another feature is importing only thesauri as documented on https://github.com/huridocs/uwazi/wiki/Import-thesauri-from-CSV.
 This will also allow to import terminology lists in different languages.
 HURIDOCS has developed 48 micro-thesauri for the documentation of human rights violations.
 They are available in several languages as CSV files, see https://www.huridocs.org/resource/micro-thesauri/.
 * Different fields in Uwazi can be linked to the same thesaurus.
 * For exceptional situations occurring in particular instances we seek to make “work arounds” rather than new features which take more time.